chasenunez/DEVO_validator/README.md

 custom_report = custom_schema.validate(df)
 custom_report.to_dict()
 ```
-If, after running the custom schema, there are still errors, the dataset can be sent back to the researchers for correction with the helpful output from frictionless.

 ### 6. **How to Integrate Frictionless into the EnviDat Workflow**

 #### 6.1 **Step 1: Researchers Check Data Quality**